Nanning City Guide

 Quick facts

-• China's "Green City" known for its year-round tropical foliage and abundant public parks.
+• Known as China's "Green City" due to its year-round lush tropical foliage and abundant urban parks.

 🏛️